plone/documentation/develop/addons/components/genericsetup.rst

     When you write a custom ``importStep``, remember to write uninstallation code as well.

 However, the trick is that all GenericSetup import steps, including your custom step, are run for *every* add-on package when they are installed.

-Thus, if your need to run code which is **specific to your add-on install only** you need to use a marker text file which is checked by the GenericSetup context.
+If your need to run code which is **specific to your add-on install only** you need to use a marker text file which is checked by the GenericSetup context.

 Also you need to register this custom import step in ``configure.zcml``: